 - Side Milling Operation and

 The milling machine does not give a continuous cut like in the case of the Lathe Machine.

-Up milling is a method of milling operation in which the cutter and the workpiece both moves in the opposite direction.
+Up milling is a method of milling operation in which the cutter and the workpiece both move in the opposite direction.

 Down Milling is a method of milling operation in which the direction of the rotation of the cutter coincides with the direction of the work feed.

-Chip Thicknesswill be minimum in the beginning and maximum at the end in the case of up -milling.
-Whereas, the chip thickness will be greater in the beginning and lesser at the end in the case of down-milling.
+Chip Thicknesswill be minimum in the beginning and maximum at the end in the case of up-milling.
+Whereas, the chip thickness will be greater at the beginning and lesser at the end in the case of down-milling.

 Tool Life will is more in the case of down-milling as compared with the up-milling.

 The surface finish will be more in the case of the down-milling as compared with the up-milling method due to which down-milling method is used for the finishing operations in the industries.